|2013 Champions' League|

 GK: Oliver Kahn (Germany)

-Kahn is one of the most successful German players in recent history.
+Oliver Kahn is one of the most successful German players in recent history.
 For Bayern Munich, he won eight Bundesliga titles, six DFB-Pokals, the UEFA Cup in 1996, the UEFA Champions League and the Intercontinental Cup, both achieved in 2001.
 For Germany, his heroic performance helped Germany to finish 2nd at the 2002 World Cup Finals in Korea/Japan.
 He was the Gold Ball winner in that World Cup Finals.
 He played 86 times for Germany from 1995 to 2006.

 |Kahn and the 2001 Champions' league|